Flag of Amsterdam: February Strike Flag

-The February Strike Flag was awarded to the city by Queen Wilhelmina on December 17, 1947.
+The February Strike Flag was awarded to the city by Queen Wilhelmina on 17 December 1947.
 It was a token of appreciation for the massive resistance of the people of Amsterdam against the Jewish persecution, as expressed during the February strike in 1941.
 The flag is an important symbol in the annual commemoration of the strike.
 The flag was designed by Pam Rueter and made by students of the Industrial School for Women's Youth.
 A copy was later made due to wear and tear.
 The original flag ended up in a depot of the Amsterdams Historisch Museum in the 1970s, where it was recovered in 2008.
 This banner was subsequently preserved for further preservation.

 The flag consists of a variant of the city coat of arms on a white background and refers to the courage of the city during the World War II.
 The resistance flag is raised at commemorations.

 Uses

+The three crosses can be found on all kinds of buildings, in many logos and also on the Amsterdammertje's.

 AFC Ajax, an Amsterdam-based football team who plays in the Dutch Eredivisie, uses the Amsterdam flag as their captain's armband.